boardgameio/boardgame.io/docs/documentation/turn-order.md

 endTurn({ next: playerID });
 ```

-This argument can also be the return value of `endTurnIf` and works the same way.
+This argument can also be the return value of `turn.endIf` and works the same way.

 Player `3` is made the new player in both the following examples: